Ccamm/cits1003-project-2023s1/vulnerabilities/arctic-file-storage/README.md

 ## Hint

-Don't forgot the port that the server is listening on is **`3000`**.
+Don't forget the port that the server is listening on is **`3000`**.
 You need to include this in your URL, for an example `http://localhost:3000/localonly/flag.txt`.

 ---